rendall/one-page-dungeon-navigator/static/dungeons/bloodmist_chambers.md

 # Bloodmist Chambers

 _For a long time the chambers were considered lost.
 Now they are controlled by a party of thugs.
-The chambers are a place of growth of a highly valued specie of herbs._
+The chambers are a place of growth of a highly valued species of herb._

 1. An old dwarf.
 Has an axe of life stealing for trade.
 2. A scorched iron door with a keyhole to the north.